nepolianl/web-java-decompiler/README.md

 **About Background**

-The [Java Decompiler project](http://java-decompiler.github.io/) provides development and open source tools in order to compile and analyze Java 5 "byte code" and the latest version.
+The [Java Decompiler project](http://java-decompiler.github.io/) provides development and open source tools in order to compile and analyze Java 5 "byte code", and to the latest version.
 It also provides additional bundles and plugin to compile and analyze Java "byte code":

 **JD-GUI** - is a stand-alone graphical user interface that enables user interface to upload, browse Java source codes of ".class" to compile and analyze.
 It uses embedded [JD-Core](https://github.com/java-decompiler/jd-core) library to compile and analyze Java "byte code" from .class files.
 You can navigate around the reconstructed source code with the JD-GUI for instant access to methods and fields.